-If the partition contains no main program, or if the main program is in a language other than Ada, then GNAT provides the binder options '-z' and '-n' respectively, and in this case a list of units can be explicitly supplied to the binder for inclusion in the partition (all units needed by these units will also be included automatically).
-For full details on the use of these options, refer to Section "The GNAT Make Program gnatmake" in GNAT User's Guide.
+If the partition contains no main program, or if the main program is in a language other than Ada, then GNAT provides the binder options -z and -n respectively, and in this case a list of units can be explicitly supplied to the binder for inclusion in the partition (all units needed by these units will also be included automatically).
+For full details on the use of these options, refer to the GNAT User's Guide sections on Binding and Linking.